OpenOrion/nebula/README.md

 # About
 Nebula was an attempt to create simple geometries that are auto-differentiable with respect to their design variables for design optimization and machine learning tasks.

-In the past the jacobians of geometry surface meshes with respect to the design variables were computed via finite sums, a task of altering each design variable by small epsilons and taking the position difference of their corresponding meshes.
+In the past the jacobians of geometry surface meshes with respect to the design variables were computed via finite differences, a task of altering each design variable by small epsilons and taking the position difference of their corresponding meshes.
 This process was very slow depending on the geometry and also restricted to just structured meshes because triangulation is very non-deterministic to small changes.

 The structure of Nebula is single-to-many for performance reasons (i.e Solids with verticies and indexes rather than a list of class Solid).
 This allows us to construct simulataneuosly mutliple items at the same time.